e-Aadhaar vs. Physical Card: Understanding Their Equal Validity

 What exactly is e-Aadhaar?

 An e-Aadhaar is essentially the electronic version of your physical Aadhaar card.
 It contains all the same information – your 12-digit number, personal details, photo, and the QR code – but in a digital format.
 You can save it on your smartphone, tablet, or computer.
-The key difference is that it comes with a digital signature from UIDAI, which makes it just as official and valid as the physical card.
+Importantly, it includes a digital signature from UIDAI, which certifies its authenticity and makes it just as official and valid as the physical card.

 How you can get your e-Aadhaar online easily

 Getting your e-Aadhaar is quite simple and can be done from the comfort of your home.
 You just need to visit the official UIDAI website.
 There, you can download your e-Aadhaar by providing your Aadhaar number or your Enrolment ID (EID).
-To ensure your information stays private and secure, a One-Time Password (OTP) will be sent to your registered mobile number for verification before you can download it.
+To ensure the privacy and security of your information, a One-Time Password (OTP) will be sent to your registered mobile number for verification before you can complete the download.

 Keeping your e-Aadhaar secure with a password